-$[\]frac{26}{2}$ This final report was made available to the informal group approximately one month before the session of GRSP where this gtr was finalized.
-This report is a compilation of data in support of presentations that were made to the informal group in January 2006.
-While the EEVC provided routine updates to the informal group and to GRSP, some Contracting Parties did not have sufficient time to fully evaluate the final report, and therefore have not accepted its conclusions at this time.
+$[\]underline{26}$ / This report was made available to the informal group approximately one month before the session of GRSP where this gtr was finalized.
+This report is a compilation of data and provides conclusions in support of presentations that were made to the informal group in January 2006.
+While the EEVC presented some of the data to the informal group and to GRSP, some Contracting Parties did not have sufficient time to fully evaluate the complete data set and the conclusions of the report, and therefore have not accepted them at this time.
 It is anticipated that it will be part of the discussion within Phase 2.